MiniMinja/TopDown/Assets/Scripts/Weapon/AttackBehaviors/GeneralAttackBehavior.md

 ### Private

 `bool deactivateLaunched`
-boolean if the weapon is not attacking
+boolean function if the weapon is not attacking

 ## Function